AwalaApp/specs/rs000-core.md

 ### Cargo Relay Binding

 This is a protocol that establishes a _Cargo Relay Connection_ (CRC) between a gateway and a courier with the primary purpose of exchanging cargo bidirectionally.
+Consequently, this is only applicable when the underlying network is a sneakernet.

 The action of transmitting a cargo over a CRC is called _hop_, and the action of transmitting a cargo from its origin gateway to its target gateway is _relay_.
 There are two hops in the relay of a cargo: One from its origin gateway to a courier and another from the courier to its target gateway.
 A courier MAY also act as a gateway to exchange cargo with another courier via a CRC, in which case the number of hops will increase accordingly.